1ynxy/mesh-net/README.md

 [?]
 Muir, R., Muir Robert Linley, 2004.
 Multi-platform gaming architecture.
 U.S. Patent Application 10/648,178.

 [?]
+Lemon, J., 2001, June.
+Kqueue-A Generic and Scalable Event Notification Facility.
+In USENIX Annual Technical Conference, FREENIX Track (pp. 141-153).

+[?]
 Windows Subsystem for Linux.
 (2016).
 WSL Networking. [online] Available at: https://blogs.msdn.microsoft.com/wsl/2016/11/08/225/ [Accessed 10 February 2019].

 [?]
+Tulip, J., Bekkema, J. and Nesbitt, K., 2006, December.
+Multi-threaded game engine design.
+In Proceedings of the 3rd Australasian conference on Interactive entertainment (pp. 9-14).
+Murdoch University.

+[?]
 Cronin, E., Filstrup, B. and Kurc, A., 2001.
 A distributed multiplayer game server system.
 In University of Michigan.

+[?]
+Ly, C., 2010.
+Latency reduction in online multiplayer games using detour routing (Doctoral dissertation, Applied Science: School of Computing Science).

+[?]
+Pantel, L. and Wolf, L.C., 2002, May.
+On the impact of delay on real-time multiplayer games.
+In Proceedings of the 12th international workshop on Network and operating systems support for digital audio and video (pp. 23-29).
+ACM.